What is a Home Health Aide?

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-Types of Home Health Aide
+Other Home Health Aide Job Titles

-- Direct Care Worker
+- Health Service Worker

-- Home Health Provider
+- Home Health Aid

-Are There Job Opportunities for Home Health Aides?
+Job Outlook for Home Health Aides

 The states with the most job growth for Home Health Aide are Arizona, District of Columbia, and New York.
 Watch out if you plan on working in Maine, South Dakota, or North Carolina.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Home Health Aides is somewhere between $19,060 and $32,180.
+The salary for Home Health Aides ranges between about $19,060 and $32,180 a year.

 Home Health Aides who work in North Dakota, Rhode Island, or Massachusetts, make the highest salaries.